Wiswell: Amenities

 Today the village only boasts a pub/restaurant (Freemasons Arms) located on Vicarage Fold a pretty unadopted highway.
 However, there used to be a small corner shop, school and church; the names of each still stand on the original buildings but they are now prominent houses in the village.

 The property in which the current pub operates was not originally designed as a public house.
 It was formerly three small cottages one of which was a freemasons' lodge, which is how it acquired its name.
 The original village pub, the Lamb Inn, was located adjacent to the public phone box, but no longer exists and is now known as Clegg House, a residence on the corner of Coronation Gardens.
 The Lamb Inn closed over 150 years ago and Wiswell was without a pub for some time as the Freemasons did not open until considerably later on.

 Population

-Towards the end of the 19th century about forty percent of the people who lived in Wiswell left to live elsewhere.
+Towards the end of the 19th century about forty per cent of the people who lived in Wiswell left to live elsewhere.
 This was probably related to job losses (through the temporary closure of the Barrow mill) and significant employment opportunities elsewhere.
 The British census figures taken every ten years from 1801 to 1871 show the population changes.

 The census uses the highway from Whalley to Pendleton to divide Wiswell into 'West' and 'East':